uchicago-dsi/rafi-poultry/pipeline/README.md

 # File Descriptions

+`TODO: This needs to be updated to explain the NETS structure`

 - **calculate_captured_area.py** Reads in clean FSIS data (2022) from CSV file, reads in clean Infogroup data (2022) from CSV file, generate plant isochrones using the Mapbox API and output a GeoJSON file, groups plants by parent corporation and number of captured areas.
 Groups areas captured by one plant by state, calculate the total captured area in square miles, and output a GeoJSON file.
 Calculates the HHI and adds it to the GeoJSON.
 Writes the output DataFrame to the data/clean folder as captured_area.geojson.
 - **clean.py** read in raw datasets from FSIS, Infogroup, Counterglow, and individual state websites, standardize the columns, fill in null values, filter to records of interest (e.g., poultry farms), and then output cleaned_cafo_poultry.csv, cleaned_counterglow_facility_list.csv, cleaned_infogroup_plants_all_time.csv, and cleaned_fsis_processors.csv to the data/clean folder.
 Because state permit data is often formatted differently, users must update the farm_source.json file in the cafo folder with the names of the columns they want to be processed (name, address, permit, lat, long).
 - **counterglow_matches.py** file contained the functionality neccessary to match Infogroup data against Counterglow data.
 The goal is to see if any business listed in the Infogroup dataset matches will a suspects farm in the Counterglow dataset.